adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 Here's the standard Gaze into the Abyss text:

 ## Gaze Into the Abyss
 *When you gaze into the abyss, name what you’re looking for and roll with Dark.
 On a 10 up, the abyss shows you lucid visions, and you take 1 Forward to addressing them.
 On a 7-9, the abyss shows you confusing and alarming visions, but you get your answer nonetheless.*

+Even as written it can already lean in the direction of being a dangerous endeavour